Covid 19 Toolkit

 View free webinars which were created to support the industry on a wide range of topics, from pool plant to health and safety.

 Visit free, online training platform launched by CIMSPA and Sport England, which has been designed to equip anyone working or volunteering in the sport, fitness, leisure and physical activity sector in England with the knowledge and skills they need to confidently return to work or restart their coaching activity.

-With indoor fitness facilities in England able to reopen from Saturday 25 July 2020, CIMSPA has brought together the key guidance on indoor training and group exercise in England and resources to help people working in the sector to get back to work safely and with confidence.
+With some indoor fitness facilities in England able to reopen from 2 Dec 2020, CIMSPA has brought together the key guidance on indoor training and group exercise in England and resources to help people working in the sector to get back to work safely and with confidence.

 View guidance on outdoor exercise in UK from the NGB for Group Exercise.